aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to PPS within C++ Applications" h2="Convert XSLFO to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate XSLFO to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XSLFO to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate XSLFO to PPS conversion feature inside your C++ applications.
+XSLFO (XSL Formatting Objects) is an XML-based markup language for formatting documents.
+It is used to define the layout of a document, such as page size, margins, fonts, and other formatting information.
+PPS (PowerPoint Show) is a file format used by Microsoft PowerPoint to store presentations.
+It is a self-running presentation that can be opened without PowerPoint.

+<h2>How Aspose.Total helps for XSLFO to PPS Conversion</h2>

+You can easily convert XSLFO to PPS by using Aspose.Total for C++.
+It is a suite of APIs that provides a comprehensive set of file processing features.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can be used to export XSLFO to PPTX.
+Aspose.Slides for C++ can be used to convert PPTX to PPS.
+Both APIs come under Aspose.Total for C++ package.
+It is a single package that provides access to all the APIs of Aspose.Total for C++.
+It is a cost-effective solution that can be used to convert XSLFO to PPS in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}